-- One leveraged financial sector, call them "banks" - Banks are owned by risk-averse shareholders - Banks face Basel-style regulatory capital constraints, limiting their debt to a certain fraction of the market value of their assets = minimum bank equity capital requirement - Banks enjoy government bailout guarantees (deposit insurance, state insurance fund guarantees, too-big-to-fail guarantees).
-The moral hazard that government guarantees create necessitates regulation on minimum bank equity capital. - Banks can raise new equity from their owners but that is costly - Leverage and bank equity capital are endogenous objects - All shocks arise in the non-financial corporate sector
+- Elenev, Landvoigt, and Van Nieuwerburgh (2021) solve a fullfledged general equilibrium model that embeds an intermediary sector into a macro-economic model with firms and households.
+Useful to think about real implications of intermediation frictions. - Setup - One leveraged financial sector, call them "banks" - Banks are owned by risk-averse shareholders - Banks face Basel-style regulatory capital constraints, limiting their debt to a certain fraction of the market value of their assets = minimum bank equity capital requirement - Banks enjoy government bailout guarantees (deposit insurance, state insurance fund guarantees, too-big-to-fail guarantees).
+The moral hazard that government guarantees create necessitates regulation on minimum bank equity capital. - Banks can raise new equity from their owners but that is costly - Leverage and bank equity capital are endogenous objects - All shocks originate in the non-financial corporate sector

-- Fully calibrated model that generates - observed amount of corporate default risk - observed credit spread (see credit spread puzzle discussion later in course) - observed avg. corporate sector leverage (35%) - observed avg. financial sector leverage (95%) - realistic macro-economic dynamics - rare, severe financial crises with substantial bank bankruptcies and government bailouts
+- Fully calibrated model that generates - observed amount of corporate default risk - observed credit spread (see credit spread puzzle discussion later in course) - observed avg. corporate sector leverage (35%) - observed avg. financial sector leverage (90%) - realistic macro-economic dynamics - rare, severe financial crises with substantial bank bankruptcies and government bailouts

-- Financial sector leverage falls in downturns, esp. in financial crises - In financial crises, banks suffer large credit losses and are forced to shrink, delever, and raise equity to satisfy their regulatory constraint.
+- Financial sector leverage falls in downturns, esp. in financial crises - In financial crises, banks suffer large credit losses and are forced to shrink, delever, and raise equity to satisfy their regulatory capital constraint.
 Going forward, banks earn high credit spreads and enjoy cheap costs of debt (deposit rates are ultra low), so they would like to lend.
 But they are held back by their regulatory capital constraint and by the cost of raising outside equity. - In regular recessions (not accompanied by a financial crisis), banks are also constrained but the reason for the constraint binding is fundamentally different.
 Productivity and labor income are temporarily low, and investment opportunities are weak.
 This reduces corporate loan demand.
 Savers reduce their demand for safe assets to smooth consumption, and supply of govt debt goes up due to low tax revenue and increased govt spending.
 Deposit rates are fairly high, making intermediation unprofitable.
 Low profitability depletes equity capital, and to avoid raising costly external equity banks exhaust their debt capacity.

 - Model is used to think about macro-prudential policy.
 Admati and Hellwig (2015) advocate 30% equity capital requirements for banks, a dramatic increase from the pre-crisis 7%.
 BIS and Minneapolis Fed reports endorse this proposal.
 ELVN shows this may not be a good idea. - There is a fundamental trade-off between financial sector stability, which increases with higher equity capital requirements, and the size of the economy, which decreases with higher capital requirements - Welfare is maximized around current capital requirements.
 Depending on how agents are weighted, slightly higher or slightly lower requirements are optimal.
-Macro-prudential policies redistribute wealth between savers and borrowers. - Counter-cyclical capital requirements make savers better of and allow for a Pareto improvement (after transfers)
+Macro-prudential policies redistribute wealth between savers and borrowers. - Counter-cyclical capital requirements make savers better off and allow for a Pareto improvement (after transfers)